Working Time Directive: What it is and how to follow it

 Both sets of rules are informed by legislation created by the European Union — each is a UK law that complies with EU rules, though there are some distinctions between the UK drivers’ hours rules and the EU legislation.

-Following Brexit, the UK Government has no intention in the foreseeable future to change these rules.
+Following Brexit, the UK Government has seen no reason to change these rules.
 Companies are expected to continue following all these regulations, which are part of UK law.

 It can be confusing to follow two separate sets of working time rules.
 Both sets are necessary, however, to cover all types of jobs where driving may be a part, but not all, of how someone spends their working hours.